 Of the 568 requests received during that period, 283 were pending resolution at the end of the quarter, that is, 49.8% of the total.
 Of the 285 applications whose processing was completed, the entities resolved 278 that corresponded to loans and credits with an outstanding debt of 36.5 million euros.
 In the remaining seven cases, the applicant gave up.

 In order to contextualize the report, the Control Commission highlights the low data on mortgage delinquency in Spain.
 According to the Bank of Spain, in the second quarter of this year, the delinquency rate reached 3.38% when the mortgage business represents 40% of the total balance of the financial sector in Spain.
-In other words, the payment of the mortgage is an obligation that is fulfilled in a general way in Spain and what it is about is to respond to the problems of the groups most affected by the crisis.
+That is to say, the payment of the mortgage is an obligation that is fulfilled in a general way in Spain and what it is about is to respond to the problems of the groups most affected by the crisis.

 In its conclusions, the Control Commission highlights that a quarter is too little time to evaluate the functioning of CBP.
-Understand that, once the results of the second quarter are known, a more accurate assessment of your application may be made.
+It understands that, once the results of the second quarter are known, a more accurate assessment of its application can be made.
 At that time, he adds, the causes that could affect both the number of applications submitted and the high number of operations denied must be assessed.